Category Archives: German Royals

 Duchess Friederike of Württemberg. source: Wikipedia

 On June 6, 1781, Peter married Duchess Friederike of Württemberg, the daughter of Friedrich II Eugen, Duke of Württemberg and Friederike Dorothea of Brandenburg-Schwedt.
-Before her death in 1785, Peter and Friederike had two sons:
+Before she died in 1785, Peter and Friederike had two sons:

 Friedrich August I, Duke of Oldenburg. source: Wikipedia